Andrey0189/arch-dotfiles/README.md

 - `.zshrc` configured for an enhanced interactive experience.
 - `autocd`, `correct` options for convenience.
 - Useful aliases like `ls='eza --icons always'` and `v='nvim'`.
-- FZF integration with `fd` for fast file and directory searching.

 ### Starship Prompt 🚀